schierla/jbeagle/README.md

 2. Switch the beagle into bluetooth mode (switch on, then hold the power key until the light flashes blue)
 3. Start jBeagle

 jBeagle then shows a list of books present on the beagle.
 You can select a book and click Delete to remove the book.
-Click Upload and select a PDF file to upload it as a new book.
-(You can use Calibre http://calibre-ebook.com/ to convert EPUB to PDF)
+Click Upload and select a PDF file to upload it as a new book (You can use Calibre http://calibre-ebook.com/ to convert EPUB to PDF).